mgiorgis42/next-news/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+OR

-or simply, click on this link: https://nextjs-sanity-blog-sepia.vercel.app/
+simply, click on this link https://nextjs-sanity-blog-sepia.vercel.app/.

-Thank you and have a blessed rest of your week!
+Thank you and have a blessed rest of your week! 👍🏾